 Pay Your Bills On Time

 This sounds like a no-brainer, but it really is one of the best ways to boost your credit score.
 Payment history is the most important factor in determining your credit score.
 This is why it is so important to pay your credit cards and other bills on time.
 Ideally, you should also be paying in full if possible.
 After a few months of positive payment history, you should see an increase in your credit score.
+If you’re struggling to pay credit cards on time and are dealing with debt, ACCC can help with debt management.

 Keep Your Credit Utilization Ratio Low